Sjhunt93/IAP-2019-2020/Tutorials/Part 1/1 - Familiarisation.md

 -	Quotation marks (“ “) are used to include files that we write ourselves.
 -	Triangle brackets (< >) are used to include C++ library files.

-In reality C++ program include a lot of code behind the scenes.
-We keep this separated into different files to avoid having one massive document!
+C++ programs often include a lot of code behind the scenes.
+We keep each part separated into different files to avoid having one massive document!

 ## Run loop